intermezzOS/book/src/multiboot-headers.md

 $ nasm -f elf64 multiboot_header.asm
 ```

-The `-f elf64` says that we want to output a *f*ile with the type `elf64`.
+The `-f elf64` says that we want to output a file using the `elf64` file
-ELF is a particular executable format that’s used by various UNIX systems,
+*f*ormat.
+ELF is a particular executable format that’s used by various UNIX
-and we’ll be using it too.
-The executable format just specifies how exactly the
+systems, and we’ll be using it too.
+The executable format just specifies how
-bits will be laid out in the file.
-For example, will there be a magic number
+exactly the bits will be laid out in the file.
+For example, will there be a
-at the beginning of the file for easier error checking?
-Or where in the file do
+magic number at the beginning of the file for easier error checking?
+Or where in
-we specify whether our code and data is in a 32-bit or 64-bit format?
-There are
+the file do we specify whether our code and data is in a 32-bit or 64-bit
-other formats, but ELF is pretty good.
+format?
+There are other formats, but ELF is pretty good.

 After you run this command, you should see a `multiboot_header.o` file in
 the same directory.
 This is our ‘object file’, hence the `.o`.
 Don't let the